MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/overview-of-sql-server-in-a-sharepoint-server-2013-environment.md

 > [!NOTE]
 > SharePoint Foundation 2013 does not support BI features, which require SharePoint Server 2013.

 The minimum requirements for a database server in SharePoint Server 2013 are SQL Server 2008 R2 with Service Pack 1 (SP1) or SQL Server 2012, or SQL Server 2014 64-bit versions.
 Note that to use the business intelligence (BI) tools in SharePoint Server 2013 you must install SQL Server 2012 with Service Pack 1 (SP1) or SQL Server 2014, 64-bit version.
-For more information, see [Hardware and software requirements for SharePoint Server 2016](../install/hardware-and-software-requirements.md) and [Software requirements for business intelligence in SharePoint Server](software-requirements-for-business-intelligence.md).
+For more information, see [Hardware and software requirements for SharePoint Server 2016](../install/hardware-and-software-requirements.md).

 ## SharePoint Server 2013 and the SQL Server database engine